We are Seashell

 Seashell helps children and young people with very complex needs, and their families, live their best lives.Find out more

-Seashell Trust is a registered charity.
+Seashell Trust is a registered charity and we are proud to have Her Majesty The Queen as Patron.
 Royal School Manchester and Royal College Manchester together with our registered children's and adult's homes and short breaks service are part of Seashell Trust - they operate as separate divisions and share a range of services run centrally.
 The Board of Trustees is responsible for the overall governance of Seashell Trust.
 The Governing Bodies of Royal School Manchester and Royal College Manchester are responsible for the governance of the school and college and are chaired by a Seashell Board Trustee.
 The Chief Executive/Principal and Executive Leadership Team is charged with the day-to-day management of Seashell Trust, supported by Heads of Service.Meet our people

 Some two years after their initial meeting at Manchester’s Corn Exchange on 11 June 1823, Robert Philips and William Bateman, the founders of the original charity, opened their school for deaf children in rented premises in SalfordFind out more